Your childcare rights: Wales

 Settings are expected to work with specialist services to ensure that disabled children are able to access the curriculum.

-All childminders and day care providers must register with the Care and Social Services Inspectorate for Wales (CSSIW) unless any particular exemptions apply.
+All childminders and day care providers must register with the Care Inspectorate for Wales (CIW) unless any particular exemptions apply.
 Nannies, au pairs or home carers don’t need to register.

-The CSSIW care service directory allows you to see if a childminder or day care provider is registered and to view any inspection reports.
-Not all inspection reports are published online by CSSIW and you may need to contact CSSIW to ask for a copy.
+The CIW care service directory allows you to see if a childminder or day care provider is registered and to view any inspection reports.
+Not all inspection reports are published online by CIW and you may need to contact CIW to ask for a copy.

 - staff ratios and qualifications